What is ChloraPrep patient preoperative skin preparation?

 Another blood culture study found that tincture of iodine yielded a slightly higher contamination rate than chlorhexidine.
 In addition, iodine tincture has the disadvantage of being toxic when used repeatedly, while toxicity was found to be very uncommon with chlorhexidine.6

-Top Q. Can you explain the science of ChloraPrep skin antiseptic?
+Top Q. Can you explain the science of ChloraPrep preoperative skin preparation?

 A. The chlorhexidine bisbiguanide groupings associate strongly to exposed anionic sites on the cell wall and cell membrane, particularly acidic phospholipids and proteins, causing displacement of divalent cations (Ca2+ and Mg2+).
 Bridging adjacent phospholipids in the cell membrane will cause a loss of structural integrity, reduce membrane fluidity and allow leakage of cellular materials.7